Gerry is clerked primarily by Lee Johnson, Jennifer Pooler and Jubeda Begum.

 Experience & expertise

 Gerry excels in a number of Chambers’ specialist areas.
-He has appeared in the Supreme Court in judicial review proceedings in the medical field; the Court of Appeal in judicial review proceedings in the police field; high profile police misconduct proceedings, Inquests and Inquiries.
+He has appeared in the Supreme Court in judicial review proceedings in the medical field; the Court of Appeal in judicial review proceedings in the police field; the most high profile police misconduct proceedings concerning officers of all ranks up to and including Chief Constable, Inquests and Inquiries.

 cases & work of note